AssemblyScript/website/src/memory.md

 ### Collections

 Collections like `Array`, `Map` and `Set` use one or multiple `ArrayBuffer`s to store their data, but their backing buffers are only exposed for typed arrays, as it is the case in JavaScript.
-This is because collections can grow automatically, which would otherwise lead to no longer valid references to buffers pre-resize sticking around.
+This is because collections can grow automatically, which would otherwise lead to no longer valid references to buffers sticking around.

 #### ArrayBufferView layout